InigoD/UHI-UNET/README.md

 ### How to run:

-Scripts and results are given in the folders named as such.
-Other scripts (production of plots, computation of quality statistics, etc) can be provided on demand.
+Data, models, results and plots are given in the folders named as such.
+Other scripts (e.g. computation of quality statistics) can be provided on demand.

 ### Contributing